 The training process required minimal effort to customize the VLM for screen detection.
 In particular, we chose a pre-trained model in Swin Transformer for ViT \cite{9710580} and MiniLM for language model \cite{10.5555/3495724.3496209}.
-We fine-tuned ViT using our multi-view image datasets.
+We fine-tuned ViT using our Multi-View image datasets.
 In text generation, Llama model ($Llama2-7B$ \cite{touvron2023llama}) remained frozen as well.
 The training remained on the parameters in alignment layer.
-The experiments were conducted in parallel on three RTX A6000 GPUs.
+The experiments were conducted in parallel on two NVIDIA H100 GPUs.
 We set the batch size as 6 and a learning rate as 0.0001.
-In multi-view selection, the size $k$ of multi-view group was set as 3.
+In Multi-View selection, the size $k$ of Multi-View group was set as 3.
 We also empirically set $\tau_h$ as 70\% and $\tau_l$ as 40\%.

-\subsection{Multi-view selection}
+\subsection{Multi-View selection}

 Our model selected images from CLIP embedding.
 We picked a subset of egocentric images to input VLM.
-A representative example of each screen type is shown in Fig. \ref{multi-view}.
+A representative example of each screen type is shown in Fig. \ref{Multi-View}.
 We noted that the selected images complemented each other in terms of field of view and spatial features, demonstrating that CLIP was an effective feature extractor for evaluating similarity and selecting views.
-Moreover, we analyzed the CLIP generated features using t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{van2008visualizing}, to visualize the distribution of typical multi-view images.
-It is observed that not only the features from the same multi-view group is complement to each other but also the features among screen types are distinctive to each other.
+Moreover, we analyzed the CLIP generated features using t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{van2008visualizing}, to visualize the distribution of typical Multi-View images.
+It is observed that not only the features from the same Multi-View group is complement to each other but also the features among screen types are distinctive to each other.
 Such observation lays a foundation of text generation and screen type identification.